-What is key is that the Chapter should clearly show the topic under review, and critique and discuss the preliminary concepts in the topic, or research questions or objectives, or hypotheses. it should critique the empirical literature especially on the relationships among the variables /concepts of interest.
-Conceptual literature (10%).
-Empirical literature (90%).
+What is key is that the Chapter should clearly show the topic under review, and should critique and discuss the preliminary concepts in the topic, or research questions or objectives, or hypotheses. it should critique the empirical literature especially on the relationships among the variables /concepts of interest.
+Conceptual literature (10%) should be a fraction of the Empirical literature (90%).